Relzarick/Relzarick.github.io/README.md

 ** make accessible for mobile
-~~improve readability for about section when maximized (push the whole section to the bottom)~~ ~~make nav bar hover not pink~~ fix the nav bar (projects not centering idk why) make projects nicer add boxx (80%) rescale projects image
+~~improve readability for about section when maximized (push the whole section to the bottom)~~ ~~make nav bar hover not pink~~ make projects nicer add boxx (60%) add icons to all projects projects heading clipping readjust projects img scalling make it so when you click projects it brings up the project rescale projects image
 ~~